 The distro advertises its use as an ideal environment for developers.
 Solus supports several editors and IDEs such as Atom, Idea and Gnome Builder, as well as multiple version control systems including Git, Bazaar, and others through graphical tools like GitKraken and git-cola.
 The Solus project website also claims that the OS supports a number of programming languages such as Go, Rust, PHP, Node.js and Ruby.

-So while the distro might not ship with very many tools out of the book, you can easily flesh it out with your development toolchain.
+So while the distro might not ship with very many tools out of the book, you can easily flesh it out with your development toolchain to create a custom Linux distro for your programming needs.

 In fact, Ubuntu is the chosen distro of the Android Open Source Project for building source files.
 The Android build is regularly tested using the most recent versions of Ubuntu.
 The distro’s official website hosts several tutorials, guides, and other resources aimed to impress the development and programming prowess of the distro.